How to Choose and Site a Bird Nesting Box

 Some birds, like chaffinches, goldfinches, and long-tailed tits, prefer to weave their nests among branches and foliage.

-Others, known as cavity-nesting birds, naturally seek out holes and crevices to raise their young.
+Others, known as cavity-nesting birds, e.g. Treecreeper, naturally seek out holes and crevices to raise their young.

-These are the species most likely to make use of your nest box, including:
+The species most likely to make use of your nest box, include:

 With fewer natural cavities available, a garden bird box can be a lifesaver and might stop birds from nesting in risky places like guttering or vents.